lusinge/site-web/content/_index.md

 draft: false
 ---

-{{< titled-side "FLEAR" "Free and Libre Engineers for Amateur Radio" "Learn More" "/about" "Follow our GitLab →" "https://git.qoto.org/flear" >}}
+{{< titled-side "Fedipage" "Hugo based static page genedator and blog with ActivityPub support" "Learn More" "/about" "Follow our GitLab →" "https://git.qoto.org/fedipage/fedipage" >}}
   {{< example "This is the title for the example" >}}
     {{< highlight bash >}}
       console.log("hello tabs");